hofstadter-io/cuetorials.com/content/overview/foundations.md

 ### Foundations in Golang

 Cue started as a fork of Go mainly to simplify the bootstrapping of a new language.
-Marcel is also a member of the Go team at Google and many philosophies carry over:
+Marcel was also a member of the Go team at Google and many philosophies carry over:

 - Cue is implemented in Go
 - Rich tooling in an awesome CLI